ENVIRONMENTAL AWARENESS DAYS

 As stated in the Village Code, part of our mandate is to educate the public.
 We have chosen Environmental Awareness Day as one way to meet this goal.
 The day is chosen toward the end of the season and always involves a guest speaker who discusses a topic relevant to our unique community.
 We hope to see you at our next Environmental Awareness Day!

 Every year, we have a guest speaker come to Fire Island to discuss a topic relevant to us.
-This year, VOBEC will celebrate our 12th Annual Environmental Awareness Day, which will occur on September 9, 2018.
+This year, VOBEC will celebrate our 13th Annual Environmental Awareness Day, which will occur on June 23, 2019 at 12pm.
 We hope you will join us for this very informative event.
 Speaker to be announced.

 2017: Marshall Brown